 - If the response is poor or equivocal, check inhaler technique and adherence, arrange further tests and consider alternative diagnoses.

-Asthma is a very common condition but there are many other diagnoses that must be considered: 'not all asthma wheezes and all that wheezes is not asthma'.
-See separate Wheezing in Children article.
+Asthma is a very common condition but there are many other diagnoses that must be considered: 'Not all asthma wheezes and all that wheezes is not asthma.'
+See the separate Wheezing in Children article.